jphalford/blog/blog/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

            }
 ```

-Following this refactoring, the programmer could extract the test into two methods to prove that the code they had written
+Following this refactoring, the programmer could extract the test into two methods to demonstrate that the code they had written
-was independent of `IntCalculatorFirstAnnotationTest`:
+was independent of `IntCalculatorTest`:

 ```diff
 --- TestRunner.java     2021-01-24 19:30:16.774400600 +0000